RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 2. Type “ip a” and hit enter to check the status of your ethernet connection on Red Pitaya.

-   a) If you have connected to your Red Pitaya over a wireless connection, you should check the status of ``wlan0`` interface.
+   a) If you have connected to your Red Pitaya over a wireless connection, you should check the status of the ``wlan0`` interface.

-   b) If you have connected to your Red Pitaya over a cable connection, you should check ``eth0`` interface.
+   b) If you have connected to your Red Pitaya over a cable connection, you should check the ``eth0`` interface.

 3. Type Red Pitaya IP into your web browser to see if you can connect to it.